And the Roots of Rhythm Remain: A Journey through Global Music

 About the Author

 Joe Boyd is a record producer and writer, known for his memoir, White Bicycles: Making Music in the 1960s.
-Artists he has produced include Nick Drake, Pink Floyd, R.E.M., Taj Mahal, Fairport Convention, Richard and Linda Thompson, Sandy Denny, and 10,000 Maniacs among many over the course of a nearly sixty-year career.
+Artists he has produced include Nick Drake, Pink Floyd, R.E.M., Taj Mahal, Fairport Convention, Richard and Linda Thompson, Maria Muldaur, Kate and Anna McGarrigle and 10,000 Maniacs among many over the course of a nearly sixty-year career.
 As a film producer, his credits include Amazing Grace, Scandal, and Jimi Hendrix.

-After graduating from Harvard in 1964, he tour-managed Muddy Waters, Sister Rosetta Tharpe, Sonny Rollins, Stan Getz and Astrud Gilberto, and others, then served as production manager for the historic 1965 Newport Folk and Jazz Festivals.
-After Newport, he moved to London to open Elektra Records’ office there, then started the famous UFO club, original home to Pink Floyd and Soft Machine and center of London’s psychedelic revolution.
-Through his work with the Incredible String Band, Fairport Convention, Nick Drake, John Martyn, and Sandy Denny, his production company, Witchseason, set the course for folk and folk-rock music in Britain.
+After graduating from Harvard in 1964, he tour-managed Muddy Waters, Sister Rosetta Tharpe, Sonny Rollins, Stan Getz and Astrud Gilberto, and others, then served as production manager for the 1965 Newport Folk and Jazz Festivals.
+After Newport, he moved to London to open Elektra Records’ office there, then started the legendary UFO club, original home to Pink Floyd and Soft Machine and center of London’s psychedelic revolution.
+Through his work with the Incredible String Band, Fairport Convention, Nick Drake, John and Beverley Martyn, and Sandy Denny, his production company, Witchseason, set a new course for folk and folk-rock music in Britain.

 Boyd moved to Los Angeles in 1971 to become Director of Music Services for Warner Brothers Films, where he supervised scores for Deliverance and A Clockwork Orange and co-created the documentary Jimi Hendrix.
 In the mid-to-late ’70s, he produced records by Maria Muldaur (“Midnight at the Oasis”), Kate and Anna McGarrigle, Toots and the Maytals, and James Booker.

 After spending 1979 in charge of Lorne Michaels’s start-up film production company, Broadway Pictures, he launched his own label, Hannibal Records, which he ran for twenty years.
 Hannibal released albums by a diverse mix of Anglo-American artists ranging from Defunkt and John Cale to Richard Thompson and Robert Wyatt.
-Joe and Hannibal were also at the forefront of independent labels bringing global artists to western audiences, including Cuban (¡Cubanismo! and Alfredo Rodriguez), Malian (Toumani Diabaté and Ali Farka Touré), Brazilian (Virginia Rodrigues and Moreno Veloso), Bulgarian (Trio Bulgarka and Ivo Papasov), Hungarian (Muzsikás and Márta Sebestyén), and Spanish (Ketama and Songhai).
+Joe and Hannibal were also at the forefront of independent labels bringing global artists to western audiences, including ¡Cubanismo! and Alfredo Rodriguez, Toumani Diabaté and Ali Farka Touré, Virginia Rodrigues and Moreno Veloso, Trio Bulgarka and Ivo Papasov, Muzsikás and Márta Sebestyén, Ketama and Songhai.